Azerbaijan

 What should I know about hiring in Azerbaijan?

-With the rise of remote work, employers have to ensure their employment contracts will be compliant with Azeri legislation.
+With the rise of remote work, employers must ensure their employment contracts comply with Azeri legislation.
 The easiest and fastest way to hire an Azeri employee without opening a separate entity is through an employer of record provider like Native Teams.

 Why is Azerbaijan a good choice for finding remote employees?

-Hire your first Azeri employee with Native Teams.
+Hire your first Azerbaijani employee with Native Teams.

 Legal requirements for hiring in Azerbaijan